 To prevent an attacker to swap or drop chunks of authenticated data, we propose to use a deterministic IV derivation mechanism in the case of GMAC.
 It also fulfills the requirement that GMAC needs a unique IV per MAC computation.
 For other algorithm, e.g. for CMAC which does not use IVs, a chaining mechanism of chunks would need to be defined.

-Regarding performances, for GMAC, or other block cipher-based authentication mechanisms, it is beneficial to align blocks consumed by the authentication and the decryption mechanisms.
+Regarding performance, for GMAC, or other block cipher-based authentication mechanisms, it is beneficial to align blocks consumed by the authentication and the decryption mechanisms.

 Given the above remarks, we propose the following deterministic IV derivation and chunk mode to be used with GMAC:

-the IV is made of a 96-bit cryptographically random value per subsample, followed by a 32-bit counter for the subsample index with a sample and the chunk index within the subsample
+the IV is made of a 64-bit cryptographically random value per track, followed by a 32-bit and two 16-bit counters for the sample index, the subsample index within a sample, and the chunk index within a subsample

 the authenticated bytes are padded with null bytes to align them on the 16 bytes boundary corresponding to encrypted bytes.

-Authentication verification time
+Note that padding should not be explicitly done in the video bitstream.
+It is the responsibility of the authentication mechanism to perform the padding when computing the authentication tag.

+When to perform authentication

 Although the schoolbook recommendation in a controlled environment is to authenticate data before decryption, the CENC specification offers too many decryption parameters that an attacker could leverage to mount an attack, like the ranges of encrypted bytes mentioned in the previous section, the skip pattern for encryption, or even the decryption IV value.
 Covering all the decryption parameters exhaustively and anticipating evolution of the specification is challenging.